AdamHuckaby/CNVTriggerSitePred/README.txt

 CNVTriggerSitePred is a suite of scripts that is intended to take a fasta file and identify all possible regions of the genome that DNA hairpins are likely to form and cause CNV trigger sites when near long mononucleotide A/T tracks.

+Future versions to do list:
+1)  Fix the edge case error for hairpin minima collapsing
+2)  Get Phobos working on command line for autogeneration of repeats from .fasta file
+3)  Full automation with command line input for options
+4)  Better parallelization using gnu parallel or similar
+5)  Creation of a docker/kubernetes/container system for ease of use
+6)  Add other option to extract other features such as gene locations
+7)  Option to extraction breakpoints from vcf files to compare to features
+8)  Deep neural network to predict features that explain known breakpoints

 #######TABLE OF CONTENTS#######
 1. AVAILABILITY AND MAINTENANCE